Over the course of several days in the middle of 2019, the once-beloved Fisher Price Rock ‘n Play was exposed, denounced, and recalled.

 More importantly, even if we had all this data, can we parents really interpret and assess it… for everything?
 That’s supposedly what the CPSC is for.

-We’ll have to see what happens next, but hopefully the Rock ‘n Play recall will open the door to more conversations about how families can feel supported in choosing “what’s best” — and safest — for them.
-There’s still a ton of divide about where and how babies should be sleeping, and we’d love to see more open, honest conversations that take into account both evidence-based, safe-sleep advice and the realities of modern parenting.
+We’ve seen how the Rock ‘n Play recall led to others close on its heels, but we’d like to see the broader controversy about inclined sleepers open the door to more conversations about how families can feel supported in choosing “what’s best” — and safest — for them.
+There’s still a ton of divide about where and how babies should be sleeping, and hopefully we’ll all be more open to honest, frank conversations that take into account both evidence-based, safe-sleep advice and the realities of modern parenting.

 We Asked the Experts

-To that end, to help shed some light on sleep safety and gauge the significance that the Rock ‘n Play recall has had (and will have) on baby sleep safety, we talked to four different sleep and pediatric experts.
+To that end, to help shed some light on sleep safety and gauge the significance of the Rock ‘n Play recall in particular, we talked to four different sleep and pediatric experts.
 Here’s who they are and what they had to say:

 Devon Clement: Certified Postpartum Doula, PCD (DONA), baby sleep coach.